rahulDelphiDigital/ESD_Subgraph/README.md

         - Unbond(indexed address,uint256,uint256,uint256)
         - Claim(indexed address,uint256)

-## Networks and Performance
-This subgraph can be found on The Graph Hosted Service at [https://thegraph.com/explorer/subgraph/elfedy/ayaesg](https://thegraph.com/explorer/subgraph/elfedy/ayaesg).

-You can also run this subgraph locally, if you wish.
-Instructions for that can be found in The Graph Documentation.

 ## Contract Upgrades
 The subgraph has been kept in sync with the development of ESD.